 Welcome to Safe Spaces & Workplaces

-A recent survey of Hawai‘i adults, commissioned by Safe Spaces & Workplaces, showed half (49%) percent of respondents—both female and male—have experienced workplace sexual harassment while working in Hawai‘i.
+A recent survey of Hawai‘i adults, commissioned by Safe Spaces & Workplaces, showed half (49%) of respondents—both female and male—have experienced workplace sexual harassment while working in Hawai‘i.

 Sexual Harassment in Hawai‘i